-Wholesale Banking: the Group's exposures are continuously monitored through a system of triggers and early warning signals.
+Corporate and Institutional banking: the Group's exposures are continuously monitored through a system of triggers and early warning signals.
 These are supplemented by monitoring of account conduct, assessment of collateral and market intelligence and early alerts.

 Early Alert accounts are identified based on oversight, vigilance and risk triggers.
 Account strategy and action plans on these accounts are regularly monitored and discussed in the Early Alert Committee meetings.